Why study Engineering Design?

 Aiming to develop a new luxury seat and cabin layout for the business airline market, the students created a range of innovative concepts, producing detailed CAD models and assessing the technical and economic feasibility of their designs.
 This project was influenced by our industrial partner Safran Seats a world-leader in aircraft seats.
 Safran provided a guest talk to the students and gave feedback on their designs.

 Inspired by recent technology developments aiming to automate various aspects of the farming industry, the students designed, built and tested small-scale robots for roaming fields and monitoring crop health.
 This project was inspired by Small Robot Company an agri-tech start up who commericialise environmentally friendly and efficient farming solutions.
 Small Robot Company gave an introductory talk to our students.

 Application: Offshore Wind Energy

 Working with some of the world's leading industry experts, the group developed a novel floating wind turbine platform that would enable wind turbines to exploit the vast wind resources found at deep water offshore sites.
 This is one of many renewable energy projects that have been conducted by Engineering Design students in the last few years.
 This 2-year project was supported by our industrial partners, DNV-GL and Atkins, two leading multi-sector global organisations who provided the design brief to the students and advised them throughout their project.

 Engineering Design News

-- Congratulations to our nine students selected as "inspirational role models" by the Royal Academy of Engineering 2 May 2019
+- Congratulations - our students recognised as "inspiring future leaders" by the Royal Academy of Engineering 8 Jun 2020